 Identification and Burial

 Of the 306 bodies that were recovered, 190 were returned to Halifax and unloaded at Coal Wharf or Flagship Wharf.
 From there, they were taken to Mayflower Curling Club.
 It was the only building large enough or cold enough to serve as a temporary morgue.
-Sadly, the club was destroyed five years later in the Halifax Explosion.
+The club would be destroyed five years later in the Halifax Explosion.

 The only third-class victim who was not buried at sea was a toddler.
 The crew of Mackay-Bennett didn’t have the heart to do it.
 The boy’s body was brought back to Halifax where it was buried on May 4.
 The ship’s crew as well as a large portion of Halifax’s population attended.